alexjfisher/puppet-splunk/README.md

 ### Upgrade splunk/splunkforwarder packages

 This module has the ability to install *and* upgrade the splunk and splunkforwarder packages.
 All you have to do is declare `package_ensure => 'latest'` when calling the `::splunk` or `::splunk::forwarder` classes.

+Upgrades from 7.0.X to >= 7.X.X are not tested.

 #### Upgrade Example